 Tim Lynch is Associate Professor in American Politics in the School of Social and Political Sciences at the University of Melbourne.
-A graduate of the Oxford Strategic Leadership Programme (2016), Tim was Director of the Graduate School of Humanities and Social Sciences at Melbourne from 2013-2017.
-In this role, he oversaw the largest expansion in graduate student recruitment in the Faculty’s history.
-He is creator and convenor of the sell-out 10 Great Books Melbourne Masterclass.
 Tim specialises in the history, politics and ideology of American foreign policy.
 His books include Turf War: the Clinton Administration and Northern Ireland (Ashgate, 2004) and US Foreign Policy and Democracy Promotion (Routledge, 2013).
 His co-authored book (with RS Singh), After Bush: the Case for Continuity in American Foreign Policy (Cambridge, 2008), won the Richard Neustadt Book Prize and became a best-selling international security text.
 He is editor of the two-volume Oxford Encyclopedia of American Military and Diplomatic History (2013).
-His current book is a Cambridge history of post-cold war US foreign policy.
-At Melbourne, he teaches popular electives in American Politics, Great Power Rivalry, and US Foreign policy.
+He is currently writing a Cambridge history of post-cold war US foreign policy.
+His articles have appeared in the British Journal of Politics and IR, International Affairs, and International Politics.
+He has contributed 12 chapters to edited volumes.
+His op-eds have appeared in the Age, the Australian, the Conversation, the Herald Sun, and the Wall Street Journal.
+He teaches popular electives in American Politics, Great Power Politics, and US Foreign policy.
+A graduate of the Oxford Strategic Leadership Programme (2016), Tim was Associate Dean and Director of the Graduate School of Humanities and Social Sciences at Melbourne from 2013-2017.
+In this role, he oversaw the largest expansion in graduate student recruitment in the Faculty’s history.
+He is creator and convenor of the sell-out 10 Great Books Melbourne Masterclass.
 A Fulbright Scholar, Tim has a PhD in Political Science from Boston College, Mass.
 He is a citizen of Australia and Great Britain.